-5.1 The purpose of the Closure Notice:
+5.1 The purpose of the Closure Notice

-The Closure Notice alerts those using the property including residents, the owner and any others with an interest who can be identified, of the intention to apply to the court for a Closure Order.
-It sends a clear message to the community that action is being taken against the premises, and informs those involved in nuisance that their activities will no longer be tolerated.
+The Closure Notice alerts those using the property, those resident, the owner and any others with an interest who can be identified, of the intention to apply to the court for a Closure Order.
+It sends a clear message to the community that action is being taken against the premises, and informs drug dealers that their activities will no longer be tolerated.
 It gives notice that impending closure of the premises is being sought and details of what this entails.
-The persons in these premises who are involved in the nuisance will have been previously warned of impending action, in an attempt to reform their behaviour and may have been the subject of other law enforcement activity before any notice is served.
-However it is still essential that when the Closure Notice is served persons in or associated with the premises understand its meaning and that even at this point they have a chance to reform the behaviour associated with the premises.
+In many cases persons in these premises involved in drug related offending will have been previously warned of impending action, in an attempt to reform their behaviour, or may have been the subject of other law enforcement activity before any notice is served.
+It is however still essential that when the Closure Notice is served persons in or associated with the premises understand its meaning and that even at this point they have a chance to reform the behaviour associated with the premises.
 The notice is intended to encourage those who are not habitually resident to leave, or they may be arrested.